-Section 1103(b) adds that VTL section 1202(a), "which regulates stopping, standing, and parking, does not apply to hazard vehicles while actually engaged in hazardous operation on . . . the highway, but shall apply to such vehicles when traveling to or from such hazardous operation."
-[Similarly, [VTL section] 1104 exempts 'emergency vehicles,' such as ambulances, police . . . and fire vehicles, [from the rules of the road while] engaged in emergency operations, subject to [certain] conditions."
-[159]
+Section 1103(b) adds that VTL section 1202(a), "which regulates stopping, standing, and parking, does not apply to hazard vehicles while actually engaged in hazardous operation on . . . the highway, but shall apply to such vehicles when traveling to or from such hazardous operation."158 "Similarly, [VTL section] 1104 exempts 'emergency vehicles,' such as ambulances, police . . . and fire vehicles, [from the rules of the road while] engaged in emergency operations, subject to [certain] conditions."159

-The plain language of these statutes clearly states that vehicles actually engaged in work on a highway, similar to emergency vehicles engaged in emergency operations, are exempt from the rules of the road, regardless of their classification.
-The statute does not create a distinction between hazard vehicles and work vehicles.
+The plain language of these statutes clearly states that vehicles actually engaged in work on a highway, similar to emergency vehicles engaged in emergency operations, are exempt from the rules of the road, regardless of their classification.160 The statute does not create a distinction between hazard vehicles and work vehicles, nor does it deny "hazard vehicles" the special protection given to all vehicles actually engaged in roadwork.161